-The FCF have agreed that there are reasonable grounds for believing there was dishonesty within the Scheme (and the associated schemes), and that there are Scheme asset reductions attributable to that dishonesty offence.
+On 17 April 2024, Dalriada received confirmation from the PPF Board that they had concluded that there were reasonable grounds for believing there was dishonesty within the Scheme, and that there were Scheme asset reductions attributable to that dishonesty.

 The total value of compensation to be paid to the Scheme is still to be calculated and agreed with the FCF.
-We have appointed accountants for this purpose and will continue to work closely with the FCF towards an agreed level of compensation, as well as to confirm the date of payment to the Scheme.
+We will be appointing accountants for this purpose and will continue to work closely with the FCF towards an agreed level of compensation, as well as to confirm the date of payment to the Scheme.